HicaroD/QuickEmail/README.md

 ## Usage

+First of all, you need to allow less secure app in your Gmail configuration.
+In order to do that, click [here](https://myaccount.google.com/), click on "Security" in the left side, scroll down until "Less secure app access".
+After you find it, click on it and enable that feature.
+Otherwise, Gmail wouldn't allow you to send e-mail using QuickEmail.

-You can run this command to send an e-mail.
+Now you can run this command to send an e-mail.

 ```
 ~/go/bin/QuickEmail -topic "The topic of your e-mail" -send "Your message" -to "Email recipient"